Create a Custom Debian Live Environment (CD or USB)

 Although this article results in a relatively tiny live environment, generating an environment that is only a couple dozen MB large takes additional effort not covered in this article.

-apt install --no-install-recommends \
+apt-get install -y --no-install-recommends \

 curl openssh-client \

-blackbox xserver-xorg-core xserver-xorg xinit xterm \
+openbox xserver-xorg-core xserver-xorg xinit xterm \

-nano && \
+nano

-[chroot] Set the root password. root
+Set the root password. root

-will be the only user in this live environment by default, but you may add additional users as needed.
+this live environment by default, but you may add additional users

-passwd root
+sudo chroot "${HOME}/LIVE_BOOT/chroot" passwd root

 Create directories that will contain files for our live environment files and scratch files.

-mkdir -p $HOME/LIVE_BOOT/{staging/{EFI/boot,boot/grub/x86_64-efi,isolinux,live},tmp}
+mkdir -p "${HOME}/LIVE_BOOT"/{staging/{EFI/BOOT,boot/grub/x86_64-efi,isolinux,live},tmp}

 Compress the chroot environment into a Squash filesystem.